jdquerales/MilestoneProject_3/README.md

 ## Manual testing of the deployed product
 The testing of the website, both in development and as a finished product has been done through manual testing.
+Due to the extension of the testing procedures,
 I have decided to present the manual tests conducted in a separated file [Manual Tests](/ManualTesting/testing.md).